Along with its famous painted deserts, there's vivid contrast in New Mexico's mountains, lakes and rivers.

 Discover great areas for fishing, boating, swimming

-and even scuba diving (at the Blue Hole at Santa Rosa Lake for instance).
+and even scuba diving (at the Blue Hole at Santa Rosa Lake for instance, left).

 Or, for lazing the day away there's always the warm sandy beaches of Navajo Lake and at Lea Lake at Bottomless Lakes State Park, near Roswell, the only state park with a designated swimming area.